ismael-arias/nytpi-sass-utils/README.md

 	        .left {
 	            left: 0;
-	            // 1400 of 1800 pixel-grid columns, since we're in a nested context
+	            // 1400 of 1800 pspx columns, since we're in a nested context
 	            width: span(1400);
 	        }